Where were you based before Amsterdam?

 At age 21, freshly graduated from event management, I literally had no idea what to do.
 But I was damn sure of two things.
 I was not going to work in event management and I hated the idea of being in an office for 40 hours.
 So when a friend invited me to become a bike messenger, I jumped in.
 Being on the bike for 40 hours a week in and around hilly Maastricht (the most southern city of The Netherlands) was so much fun.
 It made me very clear-minded and forced me to think about my future and development.

-Why you choose to move to live/work in Amsterdam?
+Why do you choose to move to live/work in Amsterdam?

 Give us a history of the companies you’ve worked for in the past

 I was lucky enough to land a few big names in my first two years.
 I think my biggest (psychological) breakthrough was writing a landing page for BMW.
 It pushed my professional self-esteem and I suddenly felt ready to send my portfolio over to agencies and companies I had been following.

 Now five years in the game, I would say that Culture, Tech and Start-ups are my main domains.
 I wrote for MessageBird, Philips, Stedelijk Museum Amsterdam, TWOFIFTYK, Zalando and Eastpak among others.